-Mouse Facts: How Many Baby Mice in a Litter?
+Mouse Facts: How Many Baby Mice are in a Litter?

 The question of how many mice are born in an average house mouse litter is a loaded one.
 The answer touches upon how one pair of intruders can multiply its numbers and become a serious infestation problem.
 Let’s check out some of the numbers involved.
 Warning: Be prepared to be overwhelmed—and not just from the math involved!